waynodiablo/Oystercard/boris_bikes.md

 Why are we using `bike_count` as opposed to `@bikes.count`?
 Doing so would lead to repetition.
 If we have a method for giving us the bike count, we must use it.

 Do you think the tests would pass now?
 Make a prediction, then run them.
-If they do, it's a good time to commit the code.
+If they do, it's a good time to commit the code, and to switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows:.

 However, what happens if we try to dock the bike into a station that's full?